aymanbagabas/Huawei-WMI/README.md

 **NOTE: Since this driver made it to mainline kernel, this repository will be used for testing and development purposes.**

-# Huawei WMI laptop extras driver
+# Huawei WMI laptop extras linux driver
-This driver adds support for some of the missing features found on Huawei laptops.
+This driver adds support for some of the missing features found on Huawei laptops running linux.
 It implements Windows Management Instrumentation (WMI) device mapping to kernel.
 Supported features are:
 * Function hotkeys
 * Micmute LED
 * Battery protection
 * Fn-lock

-Battery protection and Fn-lock can be accessed from `/sys/devices/huawei-wmi/{charge_thresholds,fn_lock_state}`
+Battery protection and Fn-lock can be accessed from `/sys/devices/platform/huawei-wmi/{charge_thresholds,fn_lock_state}`

 This driver requires kernel >= 5.0.
 If you're on kernel < 5.0, please refer to tag [v1.0](https://github.com/aymanbagabas/Huawei-WMI/tree/v1.0).